ErielCruz/langchain_meero_test/templates_guidelines.md

 Sample inputs:

 Answer:
-1. What is the overall conclusion from interviews?
+1. What is the overall conclusion from all interviews?
-2. What is some positive feedback received from customers?
+2. What is some positive feedback received from all customers?

 Sumarize
 1. Write me in bullet points, what are customers saying about our app